-Fast forward to now, vulnerability management is now a full-blown business process with dedicated resources to handle different aspects of the program.
+Fast forward to now, vulnerability management scanner is now a full-blown business process with dedicated resources to handle different aspects of the program.
 Since 2015, the number of vulnerabilities disclosed has always been in the thousands.
 Each year is setting a new record for the highest number of vulnerabilities disclosed in a year.
 Cyber-attacks have increased in number and become more common.
-To top it off, software vulnerabilities are now the leading cause of security breaches worldwide.
+On top of it, software vulnerabilities are now the leading cause of security breaches worldwide.

-Here are the most common limitations of open-source vulnerability management tools and the problems associated with them:
+Here are the most common limitations of open source vulnerability scanner tools and the problems associated with them:

 1. No dedicated technical support

-Lack of timely and dedicated tech support is probably the biggest problem with open source vulnerability scanners.
-Open-source scanners are mostly built by developers and testers to develop proofs of concept or to automate some of their tasks.
+Lack of timely and dedicated tech support is probably the biggest problem with any open source vulnerability scanner.
+Open-source scanners are built mainly by developers & testers to develop proofs of concept or automate some of their tasks.
 These tools have become popular among the community because they are free, and people instantly start using them out of curiosity.

 2. Lack of detection comprehensiveness

 Many free tools are built to detect only specific vulnerabilities (CVEs).
 They usually don’t have access to a comprehensive vulnerability database that can detect many publicly disclosed vulnerabilities.
 They will also show a lot of false positives.
-Since they’re not developed and tested with the best technology, they will have bugs and compatibility errors with some networks.
+Since they’re not developed and tested with the best technology, some networks will have bugs and compatibility errors.

 Some tools support only one or a few platforms like Windows or Linux.
-To implement vulnerability scanners for all your devices, you might be forced to configure and maintain many other open-source scanners for your heterogeneous environment.
+To implement a vulnerability management scanner for all your devices, you might be forced to configure and maintain many other open-source scanners for your heterogeneous environment.
 Even though you might get away with no spending, you will lose a lot of time and resources making upgrades and maintaining custom code.

 3. Need for integrations for basic functions

-Open-source scanners can only go so far as to detect vulnerabilities in the network.
-But they don’t provide any assistance to execute the steps that follow after detection, such as assessment, prioritization, patching, etc. To continue the workflow, many security teams choose to manually integrate their open-source or sometimes even paid scanners with prioritization and patching tools.
+Open-source vulnerability scanners can only go so far as to detect vulnerabilities in the network.
+But they don’t provide any assistance to execute the steps that follow after detection, such as assessment, prioritization, patching, etc. Many security teams choose to manually integrate their open-source or sometimes even paid scanners with prioritization and patching tools to continue the workflow.

 Advantages of a dedicated vulnerability management tool

-A commercial vulnerability management tool is designed and built with a specific purpose in mind: to help detect a vulnerability and track it all the way to mitigation in the most efficient way.
+A commercial vulnerability management tool is designed and built with a specific purpose in mind: to help detect a vulnerability and track it to mitigation in the most efficient way.
 Here are the advantages of a dedicated vulnerability management tool: